 Identify yourself to the next of kin.
 Example: "I am [AA title] and this is [name]."
 Once you arrive at the residence and have identified yourself, confirm the identity of the next of kin.
-For example, "Are you Mr. Sam Brown?
+For example, "Are you Sam Brown?

 As soon as most families of public safety professionals see you, they will know something is wrong.
-Ask to be admitted into the house, and ask him or her to sit down.
+Ask to be admitted into the house, and ask them to sit down.